ui-router/angular-hybrid/README.md

 ---

-When a state has an `onEnter`, `onExit`, or `onRetain`, they are always injected (AngularJS style), even if the state uses Angular 2+ components or is added to an `UIRouterUpgradeModule.forChild` `NgModule`.
+When a state has an `onEnter`, `onExit`, or `onRetain`, they are always injected (AngularJS style), even if the state uses Angular 2+ components or is added to an `UIRouterUpgradeModule` `NgModule`.

 ```js
 export function ng2StateOnEnter(transition: Transition, svc: MyService) {